 Every decade has its ethnic prints, so it’s really up to you which is your favourite decade and which print takes your eye.

-Anything goes, and be aware that anything that has so much as a stripe on it, will be deemed “ethnic” and “festival ready,” so make your own decision as to whether you consider it to be truly ethnic or festival appropriate.
+Anything goes with Womens vintage ethnic tops, and be aware that anything that has so much as a stripe on it, will be deemed “ethnic” and “festival ready,” so make your own decision as to whether you consider it to be truly ethnic or festival appropriate.

-Dashiki tops are particularly beautiful and can be worn by both men and women, a bright coloured top from west Africa, they can be found the 1970s, made with a slouchy fit, with exquisite patterns and colours and often come with trimmings at the neck, that are either embroidered with gold or white.
+Dashiki tops are particularly beautiful and can be worn by both men and women, a bright coloured top from west Africa, they can be found from 1970s Womens vintage ethnic tops, made with a slouchy fit, with exquisite patterns and colours and often come with trimmings at the neck, that are either embroidered with gold or white.

 Kaftans will be all the rage this summer in keeping with the 70s vibe, that so far, has been strong this year.

-Kaftan tops then will be an essential item for the summer, worn with tight cut off denim shorts, skinny jeans or short skirts, the kaftan ethnic top comes in a variety of colours and patterns, offering plenty of choice.
+Kaftan Womens vintage ethnic tops then will be an essential item for the summer, worn with tight cut off denim shorts, skinny jeans or short skirts, the kaftan ethnic top comes in a variety of colours and patterns, offering plenty of choice.

-The 60s and 70s are a natural breeding ground for ethnic kaftan tops that billow around the arms and offer a loose fit for lazy balmy summer evenings, worn over a pair of denim shorts they can be removed easily to reveal a well fitted vest top on sun-kissed arms underneath.
+The 60s and 70s are a natural breeding ground for Womens vintage ethnic tops with ethnic kaftan tops that billow around the arms and offer a loose fit for lazy balmy summer evenings, worn over a pair of denim shorts they can be removed easily to reveal a well fitted vest top on sun-kissed arms underneath.

 Batik kaftans are an option too, shorter but still with the vibrant colour palette.Traditional ethnic tunics with slim-line sleeves are good to go with jeans or shorts and create a really slim silhouette for those who avoid billowing fabrics.